Search Railroad Sites For:

 A tool car rests by the derailer.

-The speeder with the Depot Inn & Suites Sign.
+There is also a speeder by the Depot Inn & Suites sign.

-The Bank of La Plata sign reads a balmy 18 degrees out this late morning.
-With the pictures outside all done I returned to my Pullman Suite to watch my DVD I brought of Blackmore's Night "Castles and Dreams" on that large screen TV in the room.
+Next door, the Bank of La Plata sign read a balmy 18 degrees on this late morning.
+There was a 15 mile-an-hour wind blowing from the northeast so with my pictures taken, I returned to the warmth of the Pullman Suite to watch the DVD I brought of Blackmore's Night's "Castles and Dreams" on the large-screen TV in the room.

 What a great picture that TV provided me of the concert.
-After the concert was done I decided to try the indoor heated pool.
+After the concert, I decided to try the heated indoor pool.

 The view of the pool.
 Before I climbed down into the pool, I will show you what is around and above the poll area.

-The railroad memorabilia surrounds the pool.
-I stayed in the pool about five minutes but since I was here to relax, all the noise from the kids made me decide to leave.
-Back to my Pullman Room I changed clothes before taking a few more pictures out the hallway to the suites.
+There is various railroad memorabilia surrounding the pool.
+I stayed here about five minutes, but since I was here to relax, I decided to leave because of the noise from the children.
+I returned to my room and changed clothes before taking a few more pictures out in the hallway.

-2/11/07 I slept so well in that bed in the Pullman Suite that I didn't awake until 8:30 AM which is considered very late indeed for me.
-Looking out my window after a great shower showed me more sunny skies.
-I called Julie at Amtrak to learn how the eastbound Southwest Chief was doing today as I wanted to get a picture of it here in La Plata.
-She had it arriving into La Plata at 10:20 AM.
-I walked over to the Red Rooster for breakfast passing that Bank of La Plata sign that read 26 degrees with a southwest wind blowing the flags.
-I ordered Waffles and sausage patties for this morning meal.
-I returned to my room and watched ESPN Sports Center before I headed to the road bridge that crosses over the BNSF mainline.
-It is about a few minute walk and offers a great view of the BNSF mainline.
+2/11/2007 I slept so well in that bed in the Pullman Suite that I did not awake until 8:30 AM, which is considered very late for me.
+Looking out of my window, after a great shower, I saw more sunny skies.
+I called Julie at Amtrak to learn how the eastbound Southwest Chief was doing today as I wanted to take a picture of it here in La Plata.
+She had it arriving at 10:20 AM.
+I walked over to the Red Rooster for breakfast, passing the Bank of La Plata sign that read 26 degrees, with a southwest wind blowing the flags.
+I ordered waffles and sausage patties and after breakfast, returned to my room and watched ESPN Sports Center before heading to the road bridge that crosses over the BNSF mainline.
+It is a few minutes walk and offers a great view of the tracks.

-Next came a BNSF westbound passing the eastbound.
+That was followed by a westbound freight passing the eastbound.

-A few minutes later another BNSF westbound came into La Plata.
+A few minutes later, another westbound freight came through La Plata.

-The Southwest Chief next came into town, did his station work in under a minute before he headed by my location for points east.
-I returned to the Depot Inn & Suites with the temperature now 34 degrees so at least it got above freezing while I was in La Plata.
-I rented a trio of movies that I had never seen all of two and none of the other.
-The first movie was the new one called "Cars".
-During the movie I got a phone call asking me if I would mind changing rooms since someone had the Pullman room reserved for that night and I need to be cleaned so I said ok.
-So after Cars I went to the front desk and changed to Room A. I put my luggage in Room A and would now give you a tour of that room.
+The Southwest Chief next came into town and made its station stop in under a minute before heading by my location for points east.
+I returned to the Depot Inn & Suites with the temperature now 34 degrees, so at least it got above freezing while I was here.
+I rented a trio of movies, of which I had seen parts of two and none of the third.
+The first movie was called "Cars".
+During the movie, I received a phone call asking me if I would mind changing rooms since someone had the Pullman room reserved for that night and it needed to be cleaned, so I said ok.
+So, after I had finished watching the movie, I went to the front desk and changed to Room A. I put my luggage in Room A and will now describe that room.

 The vanity area in Room A.

-Nice comfortable chair next to the window with Chester drawers, telephone and bed lamp.
+There is a nice comfortable chair next to the window with another chest of drawers, telephone and bed lamp.

-The Bank of La Plata sign read 38 degrees which was the high for today here.
+The Bank of La Plata sign read 38 degrees which was the high for today.

-The Red Rooster where I ate in La Plata.
-I decided to try the Grilled Chicken Breast, home cut French Fries, cottage cheese and a chocolate malt.
-The weather did turn mostly cloudy this late afternoon with freezing rain in tomorrow's forecast.
-I wish I could have stayed here one more day since I had never experienced that kind of weather.
-After dinner I returned the three rental DVDs and at 7:00 PM returned the key to Room A before looking at railroad books in the lobby.
-At 7:30 PM Tom Marshall came in and after a cup of coffee to warm himself up, he then drove me back down to the La Plata Amtrak Station.
-I said my goodbye to Tom and thanked him for a very relaxing stay at the Depot Inn & Suites.
-You all must come and stay at this unique railroad theme motel in La Plata, Missouri.
+I decided to try the Grilled Chicken Breast, home cut French fries, cottage cheese and a chocolate malt.
+The weather turned mostly cloudy late this afternoon, with freezing rain in tomorrow's forecast.
+I wished I could have stayed here one more day as I had never experienced that kind of weather.
+After dinner, I returned the three rental DVDs and at 7:00 PM, returned the key to Room A. I looked at the railroad books in the lobby and at 7:30 PM, Tom Marshall came in, and after a cup of coffee to warm himself up, drove me back to the station.
+I said goodbye to Tom and thanked him for a very relaxing stay at the Depot Inn & Suites.
+I highly recommend staying at this unique railroad theme motel in La Plata, Missouri.

 The La Plata Amtrak Station where I waited for my Southwest Chief to take me home.